tiagofsanchez/reactnd-project-myreads-starter/notes.md

   };
 ```

-Above, however, I am considering 2 API calls, and to certain extent that will be inefficient and will slow down the UI.
+Above, however, I am considering 2 API calls, and to certain extent I reckon that will be inefficient and will slow down the UI.